reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

   .draw();
 ```

-Custom props are merged with defaults using [lodash](https://lodash.com/docs/4.17.15#merge), so you can group related props in an object and your users can customize just those parts they need to change.
+> 💡 **Pro tip:** Custom props are merged with defaults using [lodash](https://lodash.com/docs/4.17.15#merge), so you can group related props in an object and your users can customize just those parts they need to change.

 ```javascript
 class MyChart {